jdbctemplatemapper/jdbctemplatemapper/README.md

 ## Logging

-Uses the same logging configurations as JdbcTemplate to log the SQL.
+Uses the same logging configurations as Spring's JdbcTemplate to log the SQL.
 In applications.properties:

  ```
  # log the SQL